 Held annually on the fourth weekend of June, the Louisiana Peach Festival is a favorite event.

-Once you’ve worked up an appetite, visit the downtown food court for refreshing lemonade, funnel cakes, hot dogs and more.
+Must-taste: Once you’ve worked up an appetite, visit the downtown food court for refreshing lemonade, funnel cakes, hot dogs and more.
 Of course, the typical festival fare is tasty but you’ve got to try a peachy treat, too, and on a June day, there’s no better way to cool off than with a bowl of peach ice cream.
-If you’re feeling extra hungry, enter the peach-eating contest and see how many pounds of peaches you can eat in two minutes.

-Enjoy live music on Friday and Saturday night on the Railroad Park Stage.
+Music: Enjoy live music on Friday and Saturday night on the Railroad Park Stage.
+Uncle Kracker will be headlining Saturday night.
+See a full music line up.

 Learn more about the Louisiana Peach Festival and find a complete schedule of events.
 And make sure you don’t leave town without picking up a basket of delicious peaches to take home with you!